Savannah Brain Injury Lawyers

 The causes of brain injuries vary, but the Centers for Disease Control and Prevention establishes that the most common in the United States include:

 No two brain injuries are alike.
 These ailments often require extensive medical and rehabilitative care, leading to ongoing expenses for the victim and his or her family.
 As a result, brain injury claims often involve high damage amounts.
-The attorneys at Butler Prather LLP hold parties wholly accountable for their negligence.
-Contact us today to schedule a free case evaluation.
+The Savannah personal injury attorneys at Butler Prather LLP hold parties wholly accountable for their negligence.
+Contact us today at (706) 322-1990 to schedule a free case evaluation.